Foxk2p/Reverse-Engineering-Code/README.md

 	Signup.js file within the js folder first references the signup form as well as the user email and password inputs.
 Then, when there is a click event for the signup button we check that the email and password inputs were not empty.
 If a user and password are present, the signUpUser function is run.
 This function performs a post to the signup route.
 If it is successful, then the user is directed to the members page.
 If not, errors are logged and an alert is thrown.
 The members.js file performs a GET request to determine what user is logged in then updates the associated html page.
 Login.js first refences the login form and its email and password inputs.
 Then, when the form is submitted, it validates if an email and password were provided.
 If an email and password are present, the loginUser function is run and the form inputs are cleared.
 The loginUser function performs a post to the "api/login" route and if it is successful, the user is redirected to the members page.
 If there is an error, an error is logged.

 models (folder):

 The models folder includes two files index.js and user.js.
 The user.js file brings in and requires bcrypt for password hashing.
 A User model is then defined and created.
 The user email and password must be a string and cannot be null.
 Then a User model method  is created to verify a password provided by a user against the hashed password that is stored in the database.
 Hooks automatically run their methods to hash a new password before a user is created.
 Then the User is returned.
 The models/Index.js file requires existing utilities like fileshare, uses the path.basename() method to return the filename part of a file path to use with functions, and uses environment variables to manage database connection.
 It requires the relative path to config.json in the config folder for sequalize data management.
 Then a db object is created and exported at the end of the file.

-path.basename() method returns the filename part of a file path.

 Dependent files: